Call Us Now : (404) 567-5515

 The average citizen facing a DUI traffic ticket has no idea about how the best DUI lawyers near me go about winning DUI cases.
 How to get out of a DUI is one of the most valuable litigation skills that any criminal defense attorney can possess, for 3 primary reasons:

 In considering any lawyer for DUI near me to represent you, before you get to the question of DUI lawyer cost, you need to know more about her or his training, accolades, achievements, awards, and legal industry recognitions.
-While there are hundreds of DUI attorneys near me, only a small handful have the credentials of the top lawyers near me.
+While there are hundreds of local DUI attorneys, only a small handful have the credentials of the top lawyers in the area.

 After being arrested for DUI in GA, some people are so depressed that they dwell on their misjudgment, bad luck, or mistake the night before.
 They need to concentrate on beating the criminal charges.

 After Googling questions like, “what does DUI stand for,” or “what does DWI stand for,” many clients get online to see if their name and citation number are online.
 For many, the embarrassment of their current predicament could only be surpassed by learning that it was being publicly viewed.
 Rarely, unless a celebrity or sports figure has been arrested does this happen in Georgia.

 Fear of the unknown can be a powerful enemy.
 However, our three award-winning partners WELCOME you comparing the backgrounds and the credentials of Georgia criminal attorneys, by comparing them side-by-side, based on overall career achievements and law industry awards and accolades.

 For example, all three legal professionals at our DUI law firm are DUI law book co-authors, which is unique in Georgia and possibly in all of America.
 Plus, between the 3 of them, they have 35 Super Lawyers’ recognitions.